Things to Do in Arecibo

 Limestone caves, unspoiled beaches, and otherworldly attractions.

-Just one hour west of San Juan, coastal Arecibo is home to some of the best off-the-beaten-path adventures on the island.
-With its dramatic karst landscape — defined by limestone formations, extensive cave systems, and subterranean rivers — plus attractions like the Arecibo Observatory, the trip to Arecibo is a bit like entering another world.
+Just one hour west of San Juan, coastal Arecibo is home to some of the best off-the-beaten-path adventures on the Island.
+With its dramatic karst landscape — defined by limestone formations, extensive cave systems, and subterranean rivers — the trip to Arecibo is a bit like entering another world.
 There, you can explore caves, walk in the footsteps of pirates, or just plant yourself on some of the prettiest beaches in Puerto Rico.